Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/readme.md

 ## Special Thanks
 This community vault has been brought to you by the efforts of many individuals.

-- [eBullient](https://github.com/ebullient), for their [TTRPG-Covert-CLI](https://github.com/ebullient/ttrpg-convert-cli) which pulls the data from PF2ETools and converts it to Markdown Form.
+- [eBullient](https://github.com/ebullient), for their [TTRPG-Covert-CLI](https://github.com/ebullient/ttrpg-convert-cli) that pulls the data from PF2ETools and converts it to Markdown Form.
-- [Javalent](https://github.com/valentine195), for their useful plugins help make some of the painful parts of this process much easier.
+- [Javalent](https://github.com/valentine195), for their useful plugins help make some painful parts of this process much easier.
 - [Sigrunixia](https://github.com/sigrunixia), eventually, for their over-spazzing on the CSS and getting the thing uploaded onto the Vault.
 - [Robinsving](https://github.com/robinsving), whose dataview spells will get re-added to the CLI spell format, soon.
 (I promise.)